Microchip-MPLAB-Harmony/reference_apps/apps/sam_l21_xpro/saml21_ble_fitness_tracker/readme.md

   and tap on "Bluetooth Smart" icon on the dashboard.
 If prompted, allow the application to turn on Bluetooth.
 <img src = "images/mbd_appscreen1.png" width="270" height="576" align="middle">

-- After power-up, the application displays the Microchip logo on the eINK display and initializes the heart rate sensor
+- After power-up, the application displays the Microchip logo on the Eink E-Paper display 2,9" 296x128 dots display and initializes the heart rate sensor
 - After successful initialization of the heart rate sensor, two integrated LEDs on the heart rate 9 click lights up and MCU goes to sleep (low power standby mode)

 -  Now, scan for Bluetooth devices by tapping START SCAN option on the MBD APP.